theerfan/QueraStudentExtractor/README.md

 node app.js <Your email> <Your password> <The desired course's name, at least a distinct part of it>
 ```

-The third mode, which is actually for the people who have no intentions of installing node and dealing with JavaScript too much,
-it's completely understandable, JavaScript can be a headache to deal with.
+The third mode, which is actually for the people who have no intentions of installing node and find dealing with JavaScript to be too much, I think it's completely understandable, JavaScript can be a headache to deal with.
 For the mentioned people, after you've opened the [Sample Course Students Page](https://quera.ir/overview/course/0000/manage/student/), -whose 0000 part has to be replaced with the actual id of your desired quera course-, in chrome or firefox, press F12, go to the  console tab, then copy and paste [chromeScript](https://github.com/theerfan/QueraStudentExtractor/blob/master/src/chromeScript.js)'s code in there.
 After pressing enter, you'll find a JavaScript object that you'll need to copy and paste into a new file, while missing out on the automation and the transliteration that the node users can enjoy.